usamefurkan/Medical_Cost_Analysis/README.md

   * Try to use data visualization techniques as much as possible while examining the data.
 3. Data Preprocessing
   * In this section, prepare the data you have, for training the model.
-  * Use Label Encoding and One-Hot Encoding techniques to deal with categorical variables.
+  * Use Dummy Encoding techniques to deal with categorical variables.
   * Split your dataset into X_train,X_test, y_train, y_test.
   * Scale the dataset by normalizing it(Min-Max Scaling or Standard Scaling).
 4. Model Selection